Bare bodies, briefly drawn with a dynamic and gestural line.

-BARELY THERE is a play on the word, bare, being nude; the brevity of the pose, barely being held for any length of time, and the relatively short time one has the bloom of youth.
+This exhibition, Barely There is a play on the word, bare, being nude; the brevity of the pose, barely being held for any length of time, and the relatively, short time one has the bloom of youth.
 The drawings celebrate the female form.

 Stripping back the line, Jill is concerned with how little information is needed to portray a figure or a face.
-Her drawings are minimal and essential, reducing the line to leave the viewer to find the substance of the pose.
-Jill would have had two shows before Artweeks, both are postponed:
+Her drawings are minimal and essential, reducing the line to leave the viewer to find the pose.

 As a young woman Jill was persuaded by her parents, not to attend Art School, so she dutifully trained as a primary school teacher, majoring in The Art of Movement.
 Fortunately, this initiated further training in Contemporary Dance and led to her lifelong fascination with the body.
 The feeling of those fleeting moments, dancing fully stretched, off the ground and in the air.
 The feeling of being fully alive.